The right to protection of personal data is a fundamental right guaranteed by the European Union in the framework of the GDPR.

-The right to information is the right to demand that the entity processing one’s data be transparent about the processing carried out and about the various rights the person has with regard to his/her data.
+The right to information is the right to demand that the entity processing one’s data be transparent about the processing carried out and the various rights the person has concerning their data.

 The content of this information relates to :

-The GDPR does not give a precise form to the communication of the information relating to the right to information, but it requires that it be communicated at the precise moment of the collection of the data, that it be easily accessible, understandable and formulated in clear terms.
-Information that is buried in small print in general terms and conditions and is drafted in an excessively legal manner does not comply with this requirement for clarity and education.
+The GDPR does not give a precise form for communicating the information relating to the right to information.
+Still, it requires that it be displayed at the exact moment for data collection and that it be easily accessible, understandable, and formulated in clear terms.
+The information buried in small print in general terms and conditions and drafted excessively legally must comply with this requirement for clarity and education.

 The watchword of this right is clarity.
-The user, regardless of his legal maturity, must be able to make decisions in full knowledge of the facts.
+Regardless of his legal maturity, the user must be able to make decisions with full knowledge of the facts.

 They must have all the keys to keep their personal data under control.

-In order to respect this fundamental right, it is essential that the target of the processing be aware of
+To respect this fundamental right, the target of the processing must be aware of :

 RGPD right to information: use cases

-The more sensitive or massive the processing, the more comprehensive and clear the information provided to meet the right to information should be.
+The more sensitive or massive the processing, the more comprehensive and transparent the information provided to meet the right to information should be.

-For a company such as Google, the information must appear, be absolutely complete and precise while remaining clear, with the possibility of navigating in detail via links and contextual menus.
+For a company like Google, the information must appear complete and precise while remaining clear, with the possibility of navigating in detail via links and contextual menus.
 Users must be able to configure the confidentiality of their personal information vis-à-vis Google and third parties in as many ways as possible.